danderson00/socket/README.md

 When `disconnect` is called on a proxy, the proxy simply unsubscribes from its parent observable.

+## Security

+`@x/socket` provides comprehensive low level functionality for authenticating users and authorising their actions.
+See the [security guide](https://gitlab.com/danderson00/socket/-/blob/master/security.md) for more information.

 ## Middleware

 Middleware is added to the execution stack by using the `use` function.
 This function accepts either a single